jpark8215/ClinicFlow/README.md

-# ClinicFlow - AI-Powered Clinical Operations Platform
+# ClinicFlow - Clinical Operations Platform

 Welcome to ClinicFlow, a comprehensive web application designed to streamline clinical operations using AI and automation.
 This project was bootstrapped with Lovable and powered by Supabase.